As most of you know I'm a fan of BBC.com.

 In one of my hub, I stated WWII was justified, Hitler had to be stopped.
 It was the only war we had to fight and thank God we won that war.
 Thank you Detroit

 GeneriqueMedia, if you feel it's that important to say and not explored- I'm sure it is a good cause.
 As for myself, I'll stick to the SAMPLA cause.
 Calebd maybe me realize how important that lost treasure really is.

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub Top 5 Ways the World Will End and How YOU Can Survive (must be signed in to view).
+Will you please give feedback on my Hub What is the purpose of today's Technology in life? (must be signed in to view).
 What can I do to...

 Do you agree with this?
 It seems to me that some of the holier than thou christians on this site legitimately believe with all their heart that those who do not believe in their god will have special front row tickets...

 by The Problematic Fave7 months ago